DrK-Lo/2017OAExp_Oysters/markdown_files/Phenotype_Analysis/AE17_epfPhenotype.md

 Test: 2-way ANOVA -
 * Explainatory Factors: Treatment (pCO2_fac) and Time (timepoint_fac)
 * Tested for normality and variance assumptions - log transformed EPF data if needed

+**NOTE** : Due to extremely lower power hear I don't think we really even have the option of using random effects

 **EPF Calcite**